Organization is Key

 Income tax returns are some of the most important documents in a divorce, mainly because they can provide evidence related to numerous issues.
 For example, spousal earnings are a major factor in a court’s decision about whether to award spousal support, otherwise known as alimony.
 Make copies of your tax returns and any documents related to the sources of income, including W-2 forms and work-related 1099s.
 Make sure to include statements referencing other types of less common income, like dividend payments and rental property income – you don’t want to forget even the smallest income, as your spouse could use it against you if it’s not acknowledged.
 Because alimony is more subjective than child support, be sure to gather any documentation that may determine your ability to work, such as proof of a disability.
 Paperwork showing extraordinary medical expenses is also relevant.

-The Alabama Law Group is here to help you prepare for your divorce.
+Charlotte Christian Law is here to help you prepare for your divorce.
 Contact us today to schedule a consultation.

 Division of Property